nextcloud/documentation/developer_manual/exapp_development/tech_details/api/preferences.rst

 Response data
 *************

-On success ExAppPreference object is returned.
+On success, ExAppPreference object is returned.
-On error OCS Bad Request is returned.
+On error, OCS Bad Request is returned.

 .. code-block:: json